danielanthonycollins/wales-tartan-centres/README.md

 ​

-- To inform the user about Welsh tartan and Welsh kilt hire
+- To inform the user about Welsh tartan kilt hire
-- To inform the user about our home hire service, for those who live outside of Swansea
+- To inform the user about the home hire service, for those who live outside of Swansea
 - To inform the user on opening times if they wish to visit
-- To inform the user about what we offer when they are here
+- To inform the user about what the company offer when they are in store
 - To offer the user an oppertunity to get in contact
   ​
   ​